Andrei-Ciuperca/My-Best-Friend/README.md

 # My-Best-Friend
 Pretend you're talking to THE ROCK

-This is a random app I decided to make because im lonely and wanted a friend to talk to (Android APK also availabale here)[]
+This is a random app I decided to make because im lonely and wanted a friend to talk to (Android app coming soon)

 # HOW TO RUN:
 ***VIDEO TUTORIAL BELOW***